-- Q 1.7: How does the critical service provider identify and monitor the risks that dependencies on third-party providers might pose to its operations? - Q 1.8: How does the critical service provider assess that the security, reliability and resilience of its operations are not reduced by dependencies on third parties?
+- Q 1.7: How does the critical service provider identify and monitor the risks that dependencies on third-party providers might pose to its operations? - CPMI-IOSCO Assessment methodology for the oversight expectations applicable to critical service providers December 2014

-Q 1.9: How does the critical service provider manage/address any unaccepted reduction in the security, reliability and resilience of its operations caused by its dependencies on third parties?
+- Q 1.8: How does the critical service provider assess that the security, reliability and resilience of its operations are not reduced by dependencies on third parties? - Q 1.9: How does the critical service provider manage/address any unaccepted reduction in the security, reliability and resilience of its operations caused by its dependencies on third parties?

-Governance of the enterprise-wide risk-management framework
+Governance of the enterprise-wide risk management framework

 - Q 1.10: What are the critical service provider's governance arrangements for the identification and management of risks?
-What are the lines of responsibility and accountability within the critical service provider, as it relates to risk management?
-How frequently is the effectiveness of the internal audit function reviewed? - Q 1.11: How does the critical service provider's board explicitly review and endorse the enterprise-wide risk-management framework?
+What are the lines of responsibility and accountability within the critical service provider as they relate to risk management?
+How frequently is the effectiveness of the internal audit function reviewed? - Q 1.11: How does the critical service provider's board explicitly review and endorse the enterprise-wide risk management framework?